 All CorePlus interfaces are logically equal for CorePlus and although their physical capabilities may be different, any interface can perform any logical function.
-With the SG4300 Series, the ge1 interface is the default management interface.
+With the SG3200 Series, the ge1 interface is the default management interface.
 The other interfaces can be used as required.
-For this section, we will assume that the ge2 interface will be used for connection to the public Internet and the ge3 interface will be used for connection to a protected, local network.
+For this section, it is assumed that the ge2 interface will be used for connection to the public Internet and the ge3 interface will be used for connection to a protected, local network.